Video Marketing News

 - Audio Recorder (Can be used to record better sound than the camera does)

 - Laptop (to backup the video)

-On Location: Find the Best Place to Film
+Choosing the Best Place to Film

 Check the area you plan on filming being conscious of ambient sound and lighting.
 Try and find an area that offers the least amount of background noise, and lighting, as you’d like it.
 For lighting, if you were bringing your own lights and stands, you’d want a place that you can control (turn off or on) other room lights.
 If you’re planning on using ambient light, take out the camera up and take a peek.

-Video Resolutions Explained: UHD, HD and SD
+Video Resolutions: UHD, HD and SD

 - UHD (ultra-high resolution) or “Quad-HD” video resolution come as (3840 pixels wide by 2160 pixels high).
 These name Quad-HD comes from the dimensions being four-times that of 1080P HD resolution.
 UHD and Quad-HD are often called “4K”, though the resolution of 4K is a bit wider, but it is very close.